plone/plone.testing/README.txt

 | Resources: | None                                             |
 +------------+--------------------------------------------------+

-This layer does not set up a fixture per se, but performs a cleanup before and after each test, using ``zope.testing.cleanup`` as described above.
+This layer does not set up a fixture per se, but cleans up global state before and after each test, using ``zope.testing.cleanup`` as described above.